ramonfmir/lean-scheme/README.md

 * The use of the `is_localization` predicate, defined by Prof Neil Strickland [here](https://github.com/NeilStrickland/lean_comm_alg/blob/master/src/localization.lean), throughout instead of the concrete construction of a localized ring.
 Thanks to this, we avoided complicated arguments about *canonically isomorphic* rings.
 * Usability.
 We have re-structured the previous repository and re-named all the files and many of the definitions and lemmas with the intention of providing a usable interface.

 Note that this is still very much a work in progress.
-Some further clean-up is necessary, many proofs can be simplified and the API needs to be tested with more examples of schemes.
+The API needs to be tested with more examples of schemes and constructions involving schemes.

 ## Content